 Are more public transportation options coming to Tacoma?

-Transit options in the Puget Sound area are expanding, but it’s just not fast enough for the need.
+Transit options in the Puget Sound area are expanding, but options aren’t expanding quickly enough to meet commuter demand.
 So if you live in Pierce County and you need to commute to Seattle or the Eastside (which includes cities like Bellevue, Redmond, Factoria, Kirkland, etc.), then your commute is definitely going to affect where you decide to live.
 And where you choose to live will affect what commuting and transit options you have available to you.